Timendus/3d-vipr-maze/README.md

 Roughly speaking, each line of code in Chip-8 is two bytes, give or take.
 So my script just iterates over all files, throws out comments and empty lines and does the remaining line count times two.
-It's by no means perfect, but it's a good enough estimate for now.
+It's by no means perfect and it seems to under-estimate the sizes, but it's a good enough estimate for now.

 These were the results: